skyla643/skyla643/README.md

 💻 **Skyla's Hacker Mind Palace** 💻

 Welcome to my world.
-I am **Skyla Miranda Reyes**—a **grey hat hacker, cybersecurity visionary, and the CEO of Emrald**.
+I am **Skyla**—a **grey hat hacker, cybersecurity visionary, and the CEO of Emrald**.
 My mission is simple: **redefine cybersecurity, innovate, and push hacking to its limits** while embracing both the beauty and chaos of technology.

 > *"We create our own reality, and within it, we find both beauty and chaos."* — Hannibal Lecter